transmeaning/AgentLaboratory/README.md

 When conducting research, **the choice of model can significantly impact the quality of results**.
 More powerful models tend to have higher accuracy, better reasoning capabilities, and better report generation.
 If computational resources allow, prioritize the use of advanced models such as o1-(mini/preview) or similar state-of-the-art large language models.

-However, **it’s important to balance performance and cost-effectiveness**.
+However, **it's important to balance performance and cost-effectiveness**.
 While powerful models may yield better results, they are often more expensive and time-consuming to run.
 Consider using them selectively—for instance, for key experiments or final analyses—while relying on smaller, more efficient models for iterative tasks or initial prototyping.

 When resources are limited, **optimize by fine-tuning smaller models** on your specific dataset or combining pre-trained models with task-specific prompts to achieve the desired balance between performance and computational efficiency.